Liover Peguero Preview, Player Props: Pirates vs. Cubs

 Liover Peguero At The Plate

-- In 19.2% of his games this year, he has hit a home run, and 5.2% of his trips to the plate.
+- He has gone deep in 19.2% of his games this year, and 5.2% of his plate appearances.

-- In 34.6% of his games this year, Peguero has notched at least one RBI.
-In six of those games (23.1%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+- Peguero has driven home a run in nine games this year (34.6%), including more than one RBI in 23.1% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.